morskyjezek/si676-2024-activities/_posts/2024-10-28-assignment-1-extract.md

 #### Two Submission Options

+**Note:** while the set has sixty two items, it may not be possible to harvest each item's metadata.
+In that case, you can skip problematic items.
+But you should get the majority, at least fifty five or more items.[^1]

 **Option One:** a link to a GitHub repository where you have created the code and saved the files.
 It may be a private repo, as long as you have added the instructor as a collaborator with view permissions.
 The repo URL may be provided via Canvas.